-There can sometimes be confusion over what a Charlotte Mason ["CM"] education means.
+There can sometimes be confusion over what a Charlotte Mason (CM) education means.
 CM homeschooling is portrayed as everything from a relaxed, almost unschooling style, to a formal, structured method.
-Such confusion can be resolved by dividing the different styles into two categories: CM structured and CM influenced education.
+Such confusion can be resolved by dividing the different styles into two categories: Charlotte Mason structured and Charlotte Mason influenced education.

 - A Charlotte Mason structured education attempts to follow the methodology set out in CM’s own writings as closely as possible.
 Children follow a set, formal course of study, using a highly efficient method which allows children to cover a broad range of subjects in the course of a short school day.

-- A Charlotte Mason influenced education gleans ideas such as living books, narration, short lessons and nature study from CM and applies them to a range of different styles of education –a particular curriculum, literature based education, relaxed homeschooling or even unschooling.
+- A Charlotte Mason influenced education gleans ideas or methods such as living books, narration, short lessons and nature study from Charlotte Mason’s philosophy and applies them to a range of different styles of education –a particular curriculum, literature based education, relaxed homeschooling, unit studies, or even unschooling.

 For over seventy years children educated at home could be registered with CM’s Parents’ Union School (PUS), which provided them with programs of study.
-Those programs have been used here as a guide to the subjects studied at each level, the workload that can be comfortably covered, and the time required for formal schooling.
+Those programs have been used as a guide for Mater Amabilis™, informing the subjects studied at each level, the workload that can be comfortably covered, and the time required for formal schooling.

-Each Level has its own page with the books/materials** suggestions for each subject listed.
-Some books and subjects also have lesson plans, but some do not.
-As the program is further developed and improved, more plans will be added.
+Each Level has its own page with the books and materials suggestions (**see note below) for each subject listed.
+Many books and subjects have specific lesson plans and schedules to assist you in planning.

 When you first look at the levels you may think them overwhelming.
 In practice however, the efficient nature of the Charlotte Mason method means they are far less time-consuming than they may appear.